Is Gripe Water Safe For Babies? Dosage And How To Give

 • Change the bottle: Your baby could be gulping air while drinking milk from a feeding bottle.
 Switch to a bottle with a nipple specially designed to prevent an infant from gulping too much air while feeding.
 You may try purchasing a bottle with slow-flow nipples.

-• Try compression massage: While your child is lying on their back, gently massage their belly in circular motions.
+• Try compression massage: Baby massage is an effective way to release abdominal gas in infants.
+While your child is lying on their back, gently massage their belly in circular motions.
 Similarly, massaging their back could offer them comfort.
 You may also give a tiny break during the feed and tap their back gently until they burp.
-You may read more about baby massages here.

 Frequently Asked Questions